rnabioco/ggtrace/README.md

 ## Overview

-A scatter plot is a common way to compare two continuous variables.
-However, when there are thousands of data points, it can be difficult to distinguish between groups based on color alone. ggtrace provides ggplot2 geoms that highlight groups of data points with an outline for emphasis.
+ggtrace provides ggplot2 geoms that allow groups of data points to be highlighted with an outline for emphasis.

 <br>